-We are currently looking at how Council (our mayor and councillors) is structured before the next election in 2022.
+We are currently looking at how Council (our mayor and councillors) is structured in preparation for the next local government election.

 Thank you to everyone who has provided input into this process so far.
-We have taken your feedback on board and our commissioners have decided on an initial proposal based on that feedback (see details below).
+The Commissioners have now decided on a final proposal (see details below).

-The initial proposal will be for Tauranga residents to elect nine councillors – eight from eight general wards and one from a Māori ward – plus a mayor.
+The final proposal is for Tauranga residents to elect nine councillors – eight from eight general wards and one from the Māori ward – plus a mayor.

-The proposed eight general wards are: Mauao/Mount Maunganui, Arataki, Pāpāmoa, Welcome Bay, Matua, Bethlehem, Tauriko and Te Papa (which runs from Greerton through the city centre to the harbour bridge).
+The proposed eight general wards are: Mauao/Mount Maunganui, Arataki, Pāpāmoa, Welcome Bay, Matua-Otūmoetai, Bethlehem, Tauriko and Te Papa.

-The Māori ward would cover the entire city.
+The Māori ward , Te Awanui would cover the entire city.

 We will continue to have no community boards under this proposal.